 do_repack_manual Function Vulnerability

 The second exploit targets weaknesses in the do_repack_manual function, enabling arbitrary file overwrites with root privileges.
 Through careful manipulation of symbolic links, attackers can redirect write operations to replace critical system components, resulting in elevated privileges.
-This vulnerability became particularly relevant following changes implemented in version 19.4.1.
+This vulnerability became exploitable following architectural changes introduced in version 19.4.1.

 Impact Assessment and Version Specifics

-The vulnerability affects all Parallels Desktop versions from 19.4.0 through the current 20.2.1 (55876).
-The first exploit method maintains effectiveness across all versions, while the second exploit emerged following architectural changes in version 19.4.1.
-Most concerning is that version 20.2.1’s rollback of certain security measures has left all current versions susceptible to at least one attack vector.
+The vulnerability affects all Parallels Desktop versions from 19.4.0 through version 20.2.1 (build 55876).
+The first exploit method remains effective across all versions, while the second emerged after version 19.4.1 changes.
+Version 20.2.1’s rollback of certain security measures has left all current versions susceptible to at least one attack vector.

 Disclosure Timeline and Vendor Response

-Initial vulnerability disclosure to Parallels occurred in June 2024, with multiple follow-up communications, including the most recent on February 19, 2025.
-Despite these efforts, the vendor has not released security patches to address these vulnerabilities, prompting the researcher’s public disclosure to alert users to potential risks.
+Initial vulnerability disclosure to Parallels occurred in June 2024, with multiple follow-up communications including the most recent on February 19, 2025.
+Despite these efforts, the vendor had not released security patches as of the public disclosure date, prompting Mickey Jin’s full public disclosure to notify users of the ongoing risk.